Limits of dispersoid size and number density in oxide dispersion strengthened alloys fabricated with powder bed fusion-laser beam: Methods

 Since the concentration of oxide in the alloy is relatively dilute (1 wt.\%), the activity coefficients do not have a significant impact on the results, as shown in \ref{sec:analyzeAssumptions} (Fig. \ref{fig:assumptionComparison}).

 Based on the relative fluxes of Y and O for the reaction in Eq. \eqref{eq:reaction}, the mass balance can be written as \cite{hongref3}:

 where $m$ are atomic weights, $D$ are diffusion coefficients, and $c^b$ are bulk solute concentrations in the liquid alloy.
 From Eqs.~\eqref{eq:eqbm} and \eqref{eq:stoi}, the concentrations of Y and O at the reaction interface ($c_Y^i$ and $c_O^i$) can be calculated at each time step.
-Given $c_O^i$, the dimensionless O supersaturation can be calculated from: